rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    CAUTION: State files can contain secrets.

+   `.terraform/` specifies that the folder is ignored when pushing to GitHub.

    Terraform apply creates a dev.state.lock.info file as a way to signal to other processes to stay away while changes to the environment are underway.

+   `tfstate.backup` is created from the most recent previous execution before the current `tfstate` file contents.

    ### Remote state